vigna/fastutil/PUBLISH.md

   </settings>
   ```

-  Both `ant stage-all` and `curl.sh` read the token from here — it lives in exactly one
+  Both `ant stage-all` and `publish.sh` read the token from here — it lives in exactly one
   place, and never in the repository.

   > Regenerating a token on the Portal **invalidates the old one**.
 A stale token, or one